strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 This example will utilize a few small hacks to make it possible to do local development with your KIND cluster.
 We want to access Kafka using a TLS-encrypted connection, which means that:

-1. We'll have to create a certificate with some hostname for the Kafka servers.
+1. We'll have to create a certificate with some hostname for the Kafka brokers.
 2. We'll need to be able to somehow redirect traffic from that hostname into the KIND cluster before the `TLSRoute` Gateway Controller is even able to route the traffic to Kafka.

 KIND is very flexible and has some options to do this.
 What we will do is: